skchawala/extended-editorjs-image/README.md

 🖼️ An EditorJS block tool for pasting and uploading images — handles Google Docs clipboard images, supports file uploads, and provides a clean paste-only input interface.

 > **📌 Note:** This tool is specifically designed for pasting images from the internet and Google Docs.
-Currently, only `uploadByFile` is supported.
-Additional features (like `uploadByUrl`, direct file selection, etc.) will be added in future releases.
+Both `uploadByFile` and `uploadByUrl` are supported.
+Additional features (like direct file selection, etc.) will be added in future releases.

 ## Features

 - 📋 **Paste-only input** — Clean interface that only accepts paste events
 - 🖼️ **Image preview** — Shows uploaded images with proper styling
-- ☁️ **File upload support** — Upload images via endpoints using `uploadByFile`
+- ☁️ **File upload support** — Upload images via `uploadByFile` method
+- 🔗 **URL upload support** — Upload images by URL via `uploadByUrl` method
 - 📎 **Google Docs support** — Specifically handles images pasted from Google Docs and internet
 - ⚡ **Upload status** — Visual feedback during upload process
-- 🎨 **Configurable** — Customize endpoints, headers, placeholders, and more
+- 🎨 **Configurable** — Customize uploaders, placeholders, and more
 - 🪶 **Lightweight** — No extra dependencies

 ---